 Rhythmbox is one of the many audio apps available for Linux, similar in interface to iTunes, it allows you to download/upload music to your ipod or other music device, as well as listen and organise all your music on your PC.
-It also connects you to Internet radio stations, amaroK amaroK, apart from having a stupid name is a great music player for KDE users.
-Fans of iTunes will be immediately relieved to hear that it looks very like iTunes and syncs with your iPod flawlessly.

-Podcasts and allows you to transfer music to and from your iPod.
-It now has inbuilt support for playing, ripping and burning audio CDs.
+It also connects you to Internet radio stations, Podcasts and allows you to transfer music to and from your iPod.
+It now has in-built support for playing, ripping and burning audio CDs.